-These salamanders live in a wide variety of habitats including woodlands, swamps, prairies, and old fields (near farm ponds) and may sometimes be found in wells, basements, and root cellars.
-They spend most of their time in burrows or under logs.
-These animals need fishless water holes, ponds, and swamps to survive, and you can help them by developing and maintaining these features on your property.
+Eastern tiger salamanders live in a wide variety of habitats, including woodlands, savannas, swamps, prairies, and old fields (near farm ponds), and they may sometimes be found in and around croplands.
+In Missouri, they are most commonly encountered in grassland habitat and are occasionally found in wells, basements, and root cellars.
+They spend most of their time in burrows or under logs and are active only at night.

 These nifty amphibians, though seldom seen, reward their viewers with their striking yellow or olive and black patterns.
 They are part of the amazing wild heritage of Missouri.